Indian National Trade Union Congress: Early years

-Under the guidance of Mahatma Gandhi, the founding fathers in their wisdom preferred to let the INTUC have an independent identity with its own constitution, while at the same time functioning as an arm of the Congress.

 INTUC Congress relationship

-Since inception, INTUC has been maintaining very close relationship with AICC.
-On several occasions there have been discussions over the relationship between INTUC and AICC and the need for having continuous dialogue between the two organisations on issues of mutual interests.
-In order to have regular interaction between the INTUC & AICC a five-member committee was appointed by the AICC in 1967 and Gulzarilal Nanda was the convener.
+Since inception, INTUC has been maintaining very close relationship with All India Congress Committee (AICC).
+On several occasions there have been discussions over the relationship between INTUC and AICC and the need for having continuous dialogue between the two organisations on issues of mutual interest.
+In order to have regular interaction between the INTUC & AICC a five-member committee was appointed by the AICC in 1967 with Gulzarilal Nanda as convener.
 Similarly during 2002, an advisory committee was formed under the chairmanship of Pranab Mukherjee.
 Three general secretaries represented AICC in the committee.
 On behalf of INTUC, G. Sanjeeva Reddy president, then general secretary and two vice-presidents represented.
 Later G. Sanjeeva Reddy was included in the CWC.

-Objectives of INTUC

-To establish an order of society which is free from hindrance in the way on an all round development of its individual members, which fosters the growth of human personality in all its aspects and goes to the utmost limit in progressively eliminating social political or economic exploitation and inequality, the profit motive in the economic activity and organisation of society and the anti-social concentration in any form.

-To place industry under national ownership and control in suitable form in order to realise the aforesaid objectives in the quickest time.

-To organise society in such a manner as to ensure full employment and the best utilisation of its manpower and other resources.

-To secure increasing association of the worker in the administration of industry and their full participation in its control.